Murder of Daniel Wretström

-Daniel Juhani Wretström (15 October 1983 – 9 December 2000) was a Swedish neo-nazi of Finnish descent. and white power skinhead murdered in Salem, Sweden.
+Daniel Juhani Wretström (15 October 1983 – 9 December 2000) was a Swedish nationalist of Finnish descent. and white power skinhead murdered by a gang of immigrants in Salem, Sweden.

 Background

 Wretström played drums in the white power rock band "Vit Legion" ("White Legion").

 Wretström lived with his mother, Birgitta, and sister, Sara.
-His middle name Juhani indicates an immigrant background from Finland.
+His middle name Juhani indicates a Finnish ethnic background.
 According to Birgitta, Wretström had been diagnosed with ADHD.
 She described him as a "searcher", who attended a Pentecostal church.